Why do cats fight?

 - be careful handling your cat as they may be very painful

-- bathe any wounds with dilute salt water (1 teaspoon of salt in a pint of cooled boiled water), try to bathe the wound twice per day for a couple of days to help reduce the likelihood of infection
+- bathe any wounds with dilute salt water (one teaspoon of salt in a pint of cooled boiled water), try to bathe the wound twice per day for a couple of days to help reduce the likelihood of infection

-Your vet will ask you about your cat’s health, onset of signs, and possible incidents that might have preceded this condition.
+Your vet will ask you about your cat’s health, the onset of signs, and what happened prior to him arriving at the clinic.
 During the examination, your vet will carefully observe how your cat breathes and will listen to his chest for evidence of a heart murmur or fluid in the lungs.
-Your cat’s gum colour will be evaluated as this can indicate whether oxygen is being delivered to the organs effectively, or if it there is a low red blood cell count (anaemia).
+Your cat’s gum colour will also be evaluated as this can indicate whether oxygen is being delivered to the organs effectively, or if it there is a low red blood cell count (anaemia).